Watchable Wildlife: Common Loon

 The call known as the wail is easily heard over long distances, sounding similar to a wolf's howl.
 Another call, the tremolo, sounds like a maniacal laugh.

-The peak time to view Common Loons is during the summer breeding season, when their plumage is most vibrant.
+The peak time to view common loons is during the summer breeding season, when their plumage is most vibrant.
 They can also be found wintering inshore along the coast of Long Island.
-They travel north from their wintering grounds in late March and April to their breeding grounds, and head south in the fall between October and November.
+They travel north from their wintering grounds in late March and April to their breeding grounds.
+They head south in the fall between October and November.

 - Adirondack Park Visitor Interpretive Center in Paul Smith's, Franklin County